Eradicating Polio in Africa: How SMS-Based Project Helped Nigeria & 10 Other African Countries

 As simple as it may sound, there are significant challenges to realizing ongoing poliovirus surveillance in Nigeria.

 Successfully eradicating polio demands new approaches for early detection and reporting of AFP.
 Defined as the sudden onset of muscle weakness or paralysis, AFP is a symptom of various illnesses.
 However, it is the only way to detect the poliovirus early enough to take prompt action.
-AFP surveillance of children under 15 is an effective strategy for case detection and the standard in countries worldwide.

 To be effective, an AFP surveillance network needs to detect all AFP cases—irrespective of cause—and promptly report them to the relevant health authority.
 However, community health workers and community informants in Nigeria are often unable to recognize AFP symptoms accurately.
 Also, significant delays in collecting and transmitting data from remote and security-compromised settlements to local, state, and national health authorities impede the investigation of suspected AFPs by Disease Surveillance Officers (DSO).
 Inadequate or incomplete reporting also affects the sensitivity of the surveillance network.
-And even when cases are reported, bureaucracy and a slow response from surveillance officers often dampen the enthusiasm of health workers and community informants, further disrupting the effectiveness of AFP surveillance.

 To address these challenges, in 2016, the World Health Organization (WHO) collaborated with the Bill & Melinda Gates Foundation and a Swiss technology partner, Novel-T, to develop the Audio-Visual AFP Detection and Reporting (AVADAR) platform to increase the sensitivity of AFP national surveillance systems.
-The SMS-based AVADAR mobile application uses the SMSEagle SMS Hardware Gateway for the telecommunications infrastructure, enabling the timely detection and reporting of AFP cases by remote health workers and community informants to communicate with the investigations team.
+The SMS-based AVADAR mobile application uses the SMSEagle SMS Hardware Gateway MHD-8100-3G for the telecommunications infrastructure, enabling the timely detection and reporting of AFP cases by remote health workers to communicate with the investigations team.
 Since the solution is SMS-based, it can be deployed in areas where only a basic 2G cellular network is available, eliminating the need for internet connectivity.

 Each week, the AVADAR mobile application reminds health workers and community informants to report children suspected of AFP, automatically playing an embedded educational video illustrating the symptoms.
 When an informant suspects a new AFP case, he uses the same mobile application to collect necessary information on the children such as name and age, the date symptoms first appeared, the geographic location, and the phone number of the parent.
 The mobile app then automatically sends this information by SMS via the web API when connectivity allows.